 Ragini had planned the perfect celebration.
 A candle-lit dinner, with her boyfriend Mehul and some close friends, at her house.
-The perfect 1st anniversary celebration.
+The perfect 1st-anniversary celebration.
 Except she hadn’t anticipated Hawaldar Rao and his colleague Chandra Reddy inviting themselves over.
-Apparently the inspectors had paid them a visit, after noticing couple of cars parked outside a house lit only with candles.
-“The four of us were just done with dinner and were chilling out on the terrace, when we heard someone’s voice downstairs.
-We went downstairs to see two policemen in my drawing room” says Ragini, who is renting an independent house in HXYZ Layout, Bangalore.
+Apparently, the inspectors had paid them a visit, after noticing a couple of cars parked outside a house lit only with candles.
+“The four of us were just done with dinner and were chilling out on the terrace when we heard someone’s voice downstairs.
+We went downstairs to see two policemen in my drawing room” says Ragini, who is renting an independent house in XYZ Layout, Bangalore.

-Ragini however maintains that the door was completely closed.
+Ragini, however, maintains that the door was completely closed.
 “Maybe it wasn’t locked, but I’m sure it was closed.
-Either ways how can they just barge into a girl’s house at the dead of the night and demand money?
-Also they speak only in kannada and were completely drunk.”
+How can they just barge into a girl’s house at the dead of the night and demand money?
+Also, they spoke only in kannada and were completely drunk.”

 Youngsters living in the city often complain that unlike Mumbai and Delhi, where clubs and restaurants remain open till about 3am, the 11:30 pm curfew in Bangalore is a mood damper, which is why they have to plan parties at home and risk waking up the neighbours or paying fines.
-Ajay, an engineer and a resident of HXYZ layout, however points out “Girls generally are noisier and drunk girls are worse.
+Ajay, an engineer and a resident of XYZ layout, however, points out “Girls generally are noisier and drunk girls are worse.
 We bachelors are awake till about 2am every weekend watching football and having chilled beer.
-Neither have we bothered anyone, nor has anyone bothered us.”
+Neither have we bothered anyone nor has anyone bothered us.”